 The colors will become their most vibrant in the next few weeks before turning to bare branches around November 15—so you better hurry!

-According to the CT DEEP, thee following are peak foliage dates for the main CT regions, so keep these timeframes in mind before planning your trip:
+According to the CT DEEP, the following are peak foliage dates for the main CT regions, so keep these time frames in mind before planning your trip:

 - Northwest and Northeast Corners: October 9 to October 15